 You have been doing some work outside the office, and you really enjoy it.
-So much so that it has you are wondering if it can become more than just the source of a little extra spending money.
+So much so that it has you wondering if it can become more than just the source of a little extra spending money.
 But what is required to turn your side hustle into your full-time job?
-We will look at goals that could lead you to the career you’ve always dreamed.
+We will look at goals that could lead you to the career you’ve always dreamed of.

 The very first thing you need to accomplish is to set back an emergency fund.
 I’ve hounded and hounded on why emergency funds are so very important.
 And when you’re stepping out as a start-up business, they are imperative.